 So here’s a list of the best, comfiest nursing camis out there.

 Kindred Bravely is a favorite nursing cami for a reason.
-Their Simply Sublime maternity tank has a bra so supportive that you won’t need to wear another one underneath (even with your changed postpartum shape).
+Their Simply Sublime maternity tank has a built-in bra (not just a shelf).
+It’s so supportive that you won’t need to wear another one underneath (even with your changed postpartum shape).

-The clips make it easy to get access for nursing and pumping, and the adjustable straps are helpful for your changing breast size during pregnancy and postpartum.
+The clips make it easy to get access for nursing and pumping, and the adjustable straps plus stretchy sides are helpful for your changing breast size during pregnancy and postpartum.

 Plus, this tank is soft and stretchy, making it comfortable during both pregnancy and postpartum.
 Best of all, the Simply Sublime tank is seamless (I’ve tried other brands that had super scratchy seams, making them really uncomfortable to wear).

-And yes, the KB nursing cami is a little pricier than some others out there, but with its seamless construction and supportive underwire-free bra, it’s worth the investment.
-Plus, they offer free shipping on orders over $59, so you really only need to buy a few bras from them to save money.
+And yes, the KB nursing cami is a little pricier than some others out there, but with its seamless construction and supportive built-in bra, it’s worth the investment.
+Plus, they offer free shipping on orders over $59, so you really only need to add a few bras to your cart to save money.

 If you don’t feel like wearing two layers out, these nursing tank tops are a fantastic option.
 The cup pulls to the side instead of snapping down, so you still have easy access for breastfeeding.